ChocZeChoc/Recipe/pages/Recipe.md

 					- Massamun curry paste (Very little to make it sweeter)
 					- msg
 			- [[Instruction]]
-				- Fry curry paste, and half of the chilies in medium-high heat pan (use a pot for bigger portions) in oil until fat/oil starts to render or until golden.
+				- Fry curry paste and sugar in medium-high heat pan (use a pot for bigger portions) in oil until fat/oil starts to render or until golden.
-				- Mix in fish sauce, salt, the rest of the chilies, and sugar into the pan.
+				- Mix in fish sauce, into the pan.
 				- Add in the meat let it cook, you can fry it before adding it in to add more flavour, if using bone-in chicken(drumstick, chicken thigh etc.) do this step first and then bake the chicken to fully cook it.
 (Add turkey berries and/or Egg plant, Basil leaves, and coriander seeds after this step)
 				- Garnish with sliced none spicy chilies, and citrus leaves
 		- [[Stir-fry Venus clam]]